We’re often asked if Forced Reset Triggers (FRTs) are legal in Minnesota.

 Minnesota doesn’t just regulate use—the statute generally criminalizes owning/possessing/operating a “trigger activator.”

-Bottom line: because the statute is written to capture recoil/energy-driven “keep firing” trigger devices, FRTs are very likely in the prohibited bucket under Minnesota law, and you’re likely to face an expensive court battle to get a definitive answer should you possess one.
+Bottom line: because the statute is written to capture recoil/energy-driven “keep firing” trigger devices, courts would likely find FRTs are in the prohibited bucket under Minnesota law, and you’re likely to face an expensive court battle to get a definitive answer should you possess one, regardless of the technical validity of your argument.

 Consult with Counsel